RobDavenport/Game-Design/Gamercade 3d Proposal.md

 ### Goals & Targets

 #### Primary Goals

+The primary goals focus on simplicity, approachability, and usability
-##### Simplistic 3d Rendering
+##### Basic 3d Rendering
-Simplicity and usability are key.
 We should provide a fixed-function rendering pipeline with a few adjustable knobs.
-Removal of user-defined shaders drastically
+Removal of user-defined shaders drastically eases the introduction into 3d.
+Use easy to understand shading models like vertex-colors, basic texture maps, or Blinn-Phong shading.
 ##### Simple 3d API Extension
+Similar to the 2d API via `GraphicsParameters` and `sprite` functions, simple one-liners or a small number of function calls to draw 3d objects.
+Users should not need to worry about completely understanding the graphics pipeline, cameras, or GPU memory layout, and should instead be provided with a solid set of defaults to be tweaked when necessary.

-##### WYSIWYG Viewer and Editor Improvements
+##### Editor Improvements & Accurate Viewer
+The editor should represent exactly what the models would look like in-game.
+This means adjustments to the editor to support 3d rendering of models with animations, file importers, and bundler updates.
 #### Non-Goals

 ##### Photorealism
+Realistic shaders and high definition graphics are not necessary.
+They would severely increase performance requirements, increase difficulty in asset creation, and go against the Neo-Retro focus of the console.
+Additionally, the texture sizes needed to support this would take up much of the ROMs capacity.
 ##### Scene/Level Editor
+Gamercade is not intended to be a game engine.
+The concept of a scene or level are up to the decisions of the developer.
+Developers wanting to make use of other (or their own) tools to assist in Gamercade development can make use of the `datapack` feature set.
 ##### High Performance
+While we are not specifically aiming for bad performance, this 3d proposal just covers basic functionality and "good enough" performance.
+Due to the constraints on ROM size, its likely that most modern GPUs and iGPUs will be able to handle whatever we can throw at it without much effort.
 ##### Full Rendering Pipeline Access
+Due to the complexity of the

-### Implementation Scope
+### Implementation Details

 #### Core Changes
 - Adjustments to the ROM to include optional 3d Assets